cs01/termpair/README.md

 ```

 ## Running as a systemd service
-If you use systemd to manage services, here is an exampe configuration you can use.
+If you use systemd to manage services, here is an example configuration you can start with.

 This configuration assumes you've installed TermPair to `/home/$USER/.local/bin/termpair` and saved the file to `/etc/systemd/system/termpair.service`.